 OCR refers to the process of detecting and extracting words out of an image, it is generic, meaning it does not depend on the context, it can be on any type of image or document.

-If you are curious to learn more about OCR technology, this is explained in this thorough article.
+If you are curious to learn more about OCR technology, take a look at our article.

 On the contrary, Invoice OCR refers to the detection and extraction of key information in a specific document: an Invoice.
 It does depend on the context.